Water for Injection – A Critical Utility

 Partner with MECO

-Water for Injection is an essential element in delivering biopharmaceutical care to patients.
+Water for Injection is an essential element in the biopharmaceutical manufacturing process.
 Many production methods can be implemented based on a number of factors, including capacity, existing infrastructure, risk, reliability and energy efficiency requirements for each facility.
 There are pros and cons to each of the various systems, and MECO can help navigate the best potential option for your WFI system.
 MECO’s expert water purification specialists are available to implement highly engineered processes to achieve Water for Injection production for any facility’s needs.
 Contact our MECO team to learn more.